-Now 50 years later, marijuana use among teens is still viewed as a being rebellious, or worst, just a part of the teenage experience.
+Now 50 years later, marijuana use among teens is still viewed as being rebellious, or worse, just a part of the teenage experience.
 The casual acceptance of marijuana use and abuse as part of youth culture only serves as a dangerous loophole, allowing addiction to fester behind social attitudes and misinformation.
-While 4/20 is widely recognized as weed day, it’s important that we recognize the dangers that come with marijuana abuse and addiction, especially among teens.
+While 4/20 is widely observed as weed day, it’s important that we recognize the dangers that come with marijuana abuse and addiction, especially among teens.

 Marijuana IS Addictive

 Because marijuana is a plant and it is extremely unlikely to lead to overdose, many don’t believe marijuana addiction exists- but it does.
 Signs of marijuana addiction in teens include: